Farama-Foundation/PettingZoo/README.md

 We support Python 3.6, 3.7 and 3.8 on Linux and macOS.

 ## API

+We model environments as [*Agent Environment Cycle* (AEC) games](https://arxiv.org/abs/2009.13051), in order to be able to support all types of multi-agent RL environments under one API.

 Using environments in PettingZoo is very similar to Gym, i.e. you initialize an environment via: